Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-ingestion/TROUBLESHOOTING.md

 * Confirm that the logs you're sending adhere to the format expected by the DCR.
 The data should be in the form of a JSON object or array, structured according to the requirements specified in the DCR.
 Additionally, it's essential to encode the request body in UTF-8 to avoid any data transmission issues.

-* Keep in mind that data ingestion may take some time, especially if you're sending data to a specific table for the
+* Keep in mind that data ingestion may take some time, especially if you're sending data to a specific table for the first time.
+In such cases, allow up to 15 minutes for the data to be fully ingested and available for querying and analysis.

 ### Troubleshooting slow logs upload